binhanle/eem202a-project/method_technical.md

 	<strong>Media Capture Technique</strong>
 </p>

-It is possible to record only a portion of the targeted video streaming using the presented python screeen recording program.
-However, it is assumed that the entire video file is available for the selected audio and video synchronization approach prsented in this project.
+It is possible to record only a portion of the targeted video streaming using the presented Python screen recording program.
+However, it is assumed that the entire video file is available for the selected audio and video synchronization approach presented in this project.

 This approach can be found under: https://drive.google.com/open?id=1n4rBjcSOEgC-LY5tTem6cpkIY0Y4amEK
 <a href="https://drive.google.com/open?id=1n4rBjcSOEgC-LY5tTem6cpkIY0Y4amEK">Click Here</a>